JesseTG/awesome-qt/README.md

 ## Libraries

-This section describes two kinds of third-party libraries; those that provide their own brand-new functionality (e.g. widgets), and those that provide integrations with existing software (e.g. scripting languages, clients for REST APIs).
+This section describes two kinds of third-party libraries; those that provide their own brand-new functionality (e.g. widgets, dealing with particular files), and those that provide integrations with existing software (e.g. scripting languages, clients for REST APIs, implementations of established protocols).

 ### Integrations